 Putting one foot in front of the other can be a difficult task when you are slowed by foot and ankle issues.
-The foot and ankle are made up of 26 bones and 33 joints, so when something doesn’t work or feel just right, simple tasks can become more complicated very quickly.
+The foot and ankle are made up of 26 bones and 33 joints, so when something doesn’t work or feel just right, simple tasks can become more complicated.
 If you are experiencing pain or discomfort or have movement/balance issues, it is probably time to start a conversation with a specialist.
-Not only is it a step in the right direction, but may also help make sure you can take more steps toward improved wellness in the future.
+Not only is it a step in the right direction, but may also help ensure you take more steps toward improved wellness in the future.

 Common Foot & Ankle Conditions Include:

 - Achilles Tendinitis or Tendinosis

 - Hallux Rigidus

 - Toe Fracture

 - Heel Pain

 Most days we never realize how much we use our hands and wrists.
 We bathe, eat, cook, express ourselves, drive a car, work on the computer, exercise, pick up grandkids and never consider the role our hands and wrists play in any of those activities.
 It is only when the ability to use our hands and wrists is lost that we begin to see their overall totality in our lives.
 Hands and wrists are made up of multiple small joints that work together with surrounding muscles and tendons to produce motion – including fine/delicate motion and gripping.
 When that motion begins to stall or stop working cohesively, it is important to find the source of the problem.